Deploy at outbreak speed. Scale to thousands. Proven in the field.

 100 M+

-Data points captured on Castor to date.
-Greater than 99.9% historic mean uptime across studies in 160+ countries, including the world’s largest infectious disease programs during active public health emergencies.
-The infrastructure is proven at the scale where failure is not an option.
+Data points captured on Castor across studies in 160+ countries, with greater than 99.9% historic mean uptime, including the world’s largest infectious disease programs during active public health emergencies.

 Infectious Disease / Global EDC